Bras Basah MRT station: Services and location

-The station serves the Circle Line, situated between the Dhoby Ghaut and Esplanade stations.
+The station serves the Circle Line, situated between the Dhoby Ghaut and Esplanade stations on the CCL's inner spur.
 The official station code is CC2.
-The station operates daily between 5:39 am (6:06 am on Sundays and Public Holidays) and 12:03 am.
-Train frequencies varies from 5 to 7 minutes depending on peak hours.
+The station operates daily between 5:38 am (6:06 am on Sundays and public holidays) and 12:01 am.
+Train frequencies vary from 2 to 4 minutes during weekday peak hours and from 5 to 6 minutes at other times.
 Bras Basah station has an unpaid link to the nearby Bencoolen station on the DTL.

 The station is located underneath Bras Basah Road between the Singapore Art Museum and the Li Ka Shing library of the Singapore Management University.
 As its working name suggests, the station serves various museums including the Peranakan Museum, the China Cultural Centre, the Philatelic Museum and the Nanyang Academy of Fine Arts National Museum, and various cultural landmarks such as Cathedral of the Good Shepherd, Fort Canning, Chijmes, Bencoolen Mosque and Kwan Im Thong Hood Cho Temple.
 Other surrounding developments include Bras Basah Complex, Carlton Hotel, Fairmont Hotel, Peace Centre and the Rendezvous Hotel.